Last updated: 8/16/2021

-Researchers found that as the temperature rose and time passed, increasingly high levels of antimony were detectable in the bottles of water.
-Seventy-seven degrees in particular saw the release of antimony increased by almost twice than that at the cooler temperatures.
-However at 158°F – the inside of a car on a typical summer day – antimony concentrations increased by 319-fold compared to the levels of the bottled water at the refrigerator temperature.
+As the temperature rose and time passed, increasingly high levels of antimony were detectable in the bottles of water.
+Seventy-seven degrees, in particular, saw the release of antimony increased by almost twice that at the cooler temperatures.
+However, at 158°F – the inside of a car on a typical summer day – antimony concentrations increased by 319-fold compared to the levels of the bottled water at the refrigerator temperature.
 The BPA levels also rose at this temperature but not to high concentrations.

 Dangers of Antimony in Water

 Short-term exposure (days or weeks) to high levels of antimony in water (above 30 mg/L) can lead to symptoms such as nausea, vomiting, and diarrhea.
 Chronic, long-term exposure to the substance may cause more serious health issues.
 According to a 2009 study from Birmingham City University in the UK, antimony may play a role in the lung, heart, and gastrointestinal diseases.

 Antimony is present in bottled waters because it is used as a catalyst in PET production.
 And, as you saw in the research above, temperature increasing can cause antimony leaching.
 That being said, antimony concentrations in plastic water bottles are usually below regulated values.